Burrows Island – A Lighthouse-Saving Mission

 Schooner Zodiac – Photo courtesy of Wikimedia Commons

-Grants awarded by the Washington Trust for Historic Preservation, Washington State Lighthouse Environmental Program, and Pacific Medical Centers allowed restoration to begin in 2011.
-Plans include creating an interpretive center within the lighthouse and offering multi-day “Lighthouse Keeper Programs,” where participants can stay in the Craftsman-style keepers’ duplex.
-Doesn’t that sound like fun?
-Click here to learn more about this worthy endeavor.
+Grants awarded by the Washington Trust for Historic Preservation, Washington State Lighthouse Environmental Program, and Pacific Medical Centers allowed restoration to start that same year.
+The Northwest Schooner Society’s plans include creating an interpretive center within the lighthouse and offering multi-day “Lighthouse Keeper Programs,” where participants can stay in the Craftsman-style keepers’ duplex.
+Wouldn’t that be interesting?

 Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”
 (Matthew 5:16 – NKJV)